luslab/MLehealth/README.md

 #### export-bigdata.R

 This script was used to export anonymised data for the data-driven modelling with ~600 variables.
 Its file paths are not correct because they are localised for the secure environment where the raw data are stored.

+#### spinme.R

+This wrapper makes it easy to spin a script into an HTML report from the command line (see the example command at the top of this readme).

+## Notes

+This repository has been tidied up so that only scripts relevant to the final publication are preserved.
+Various initial and exploratory analysis scripts have been removed for clarity.
+If for any reason these are of interest, they are present in commit 08934808c497a0f094c71a731cb9cb2564e4cc0f, the final commit before the tidy-up began.